vgurianov/srt/docs/analysis_model.md

 # Analysis model
+In UML2 SP, simulation model described as ontology.
+Classes is considered as frames (the Minsky frame).
+Classes, attributes, and operations has tagged values "Concept".
+Details of laguage view on site [https://vgurianov.github.io/uml-sp/](https://vgurianov.github.io/uml-sp/)

-## 1. Ontology of Special Reletivity Theory
+## 1. Ontology of Special Relativity Theory
 Semantic net definition.
 Concepts are System, Cell of space, Time of System, Local Time, and Synchronization (fig.1).

 ![Fig2](Fig1-2-1.png)
 Figure 1.
-Ontology of Special Reletivity Theory
+Ontology of Special Relativity Theory

 Also, see
 [Full diagram](Fig1-2-1a.png)